 Taj Lake Palace, Udaipur India

-Built for the royal family of Udaipur in 1746, Jag Niwas as it was originally known was turned into a luxury hotel in the 1960’s by the then Maharana Bhagwat Singh and later purchased by the Taj Hotel group.
+Built for the royal family of Udaipur in 1746, Jag Niwas as it was originally known was turned into one of India’s most luxurious hotels in the 1960’s by the then Maharana Bhagwat Singh and later purchased by the Taj Hotel group.
 Located in the Lake Pichola, Taj Lake Palace is a romantic luxurious destination complete with opulent courtyards, numerous fountains as well as Royal Butlers, who are said to be descendants of the original servants.

 Bellagio, Las Vegas USA